Measurement of the Anisotropy Power Spectrum of the Radio Synchrotron Background: Observations and Data Reduction

 Many of these sources are near the edge of the primary beam and so are likely false detections.
 We cut out all sources that are at a place in the image where the beam has less than 5\% gain, reducing the model to 644 sources with almost no false positives.
 Extended sources, including one prominent FRII galaxy, are excluded from calibration.
 Source 4C\,32.30 with flux 3.6~Jy \citep{Waldram96} is near the middle of the coldest patch target field and is used for flux calibration.
 Using these full calibration solutions we re-image the target field with \textsc{wsclean} with 20\arcsec\ resolution.
 An image of the coldest patch target field is shown in Fig.~\ref{cop}.

 The results of the automated and manual approach are found to be similar on the coldest patch field, so we process the secondary target field only with the automated approach using Prefactor.
 Before making power spectra, we subtract the foreground sources using a deep \textsc{wsclean} multi-frequency deconvolution using auto-masking \citep{offringa-2017}.
 The auto-masking ensures that all sources $\ge$7$\sigma$ are subtracted to a 1$\sigma$ level.
 To avoid subtracting a diffuse component, we do not use multi-scale clean.
+Removing sources $\ge$7~$\sigma$ with RMS noise of 720~$\mu$Jy results in sources above 5~mJy being removed.